 A BMW M1, BMW 700, BMW 303 and Mini Pickup were already waiting for the guests in the glorious May sunshine outside the BMW Group Classic halls, setting a giddy tone for the second instalment of Wheels & Weißwürscht.
 The car park inside the Moosacher Straße quad filled quickly; word had spread like wildfire, and so much the better.
 The early birds duly caught the worm – in the form of a box seat at the Mo 66 café from which to admire the incoming cavalcade of venerable automobiles.
 It is the fascinating variety of vehicles which lend these occasions such charm and delight, and this event rather obligingly followed the script.
 You never know beforehand exactly what’s going to turn up, and here again the congregation was gratifyingly diverse.

-Take the jovial Susanne Marack from Carinthia in Austria and the black Porsche in factory Turbo specification she flicks into one of the spaces still unoccupied.
+Take the jovial Susanne Marack from Munich and the black Porsche in factory Turbo specification she flicks into one of the spaces still unoccupied.
 If the car is a relatively known quantity, the special memories that helped seal the bond between machine and owner – and which even prompted Susanne to tattoo its chassis number into her upper arm – are very personal.
 So there’s little point in asking whether she’d consider selling the car.
 Putting a similar enquiry to Herr Buchanec would meet with a similarly clear riposte, the BMW 325i Convertible (E 30) being his from new.
 Buchanec snr. came to the event with his grown-up son – and the words “You’re looking at the car’s first and second owners” on the tip of his tongue.

 Max Josef Holzmüller has a rather different story to tell about his 20-year-old Alpina B10 V8.
 Under the bonnet of this visually understated 5 Series lie 4.6 litres of displacement and 340 hp of muscle.
 Until a matter of months ago, it was still blessing the roads of Japan with its presence (on the rare occasions this well cared-for car was given a chance to stretch its legs).
 It had to complete a pricey emissions assessment before it was allowed back into Germany.
 But, smiles Holzmüller as he contemplates his new acquisition, that was the previous owner’s problem.